 Columbia Amateur Radio Association

-We, the undersigned, wishing to secure for our organization the benefits of an association, of persons commonly interested in Amateur Radio, public service communications, and emergency services, do hereby constitute ourselves as the Columbia Amateur Radio Association, and enact this constitution as our governing law.
-It shall be our purpose to further the exchange of information and cooperation between members, to promote radio knowledge, to develop proficient communication skills, and to conduct association programs and activities to advance the general interest and welfare of Amateur Radio and its services in the community
+We, the undersigned, wish to secure for our organization the benefits of an Association, of people commonly interested in Amateur Radio, public service communications, and emergency services, do hereby constitute ourselves as the Columbia Amateur Radio Association, and enact this Constitution as our governing law.
+It shall be our purpose to further the exchange of information and cooperation between members, to promote radio knowledge, to develop proficient communication skills, and to conduct Association programs and activities to advance the general interest and welfare of Amateur Radio and its services in the community.

 Membership: Article I